MarkAZhang/impulse/README.md

 ### Conclusion

-Every level is a puzzle.
-If you have trouble, try a different approach.
+Every level has strategies that makes things much easier.
+Experiment.

 The game will have challenging moments, but I know you can do it.